lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

+    Run the *input.lammps* file using LAMMPS.
 During the deformation, the charge values progressively evolve until the structure eventually breaks down.
 After the structure breaks down, the charges equilibrate near new average values that differ from the starting averages.
     The difference between the initial and the final charges can be explained by